vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/4_The_Soma_Cups.md

 +++

 ## 44
-### a
-### b

-### c
-With glory, with milk, with ourselves,
-Are we united, with auspicious hearts;
-May Tvastr make fortune for us [1];
-May he set right whatever is amiss in our bodies.
-### d
-In that to-day, O Agni, we choose thee
-As Hotr as our sacrifice proceeded,
-Prosperously hast thou sacrificed,
-Prosperously hast thou laboured;
-Come wise and foreseeing one to the sacrifice.
-### e
-With Hail! to you, O gods, have we made this seat,
-Ye who have come hither rejoicing in this as the pressing;
-When ye have eaten and drunken,
-Ye all, give to us, wealthy ones, wealth.
 ### f
 The gods whom eager thou didst bring hither, O god,
 Them [2], O Agni, do thou incite in their own abode;